Henrietta Howard’s Garden at Marble Hill

 Q: How do you know the plan is accurate?

-A: At Marble Hill today, the terraces and woodland areas still remain, and show the general layout of Henrietta’s garden.
+At Marble Hill today, the terraces and woodland areas still remain, and show the general layout of Henrietta’s garden.
 On the upper terrace, nearest to the house, the oval lawn is a striking example of the continuity of the design through 300 years.
 The grotto and the ice house also survive from Henrietta’s design.
 But there is no trace above ground of other elements shown on the plan.

 However, in spring 2016 Historic England made a comprehensive landscape survey using non-invasive techniques such as aerial photography, LiDAR, geophysics, analytical earthwork survey and tree stump identification.
-When the results were collated they provided significant evidence that the survey was accurate.
-They also showed us areas where archaeological excavation might provide a better understanding of the survival of features shown on the survey and how they were built.Download the landscape survey
+When the results were collated they provided significant evidence that the plan was accurate.
+They also showed us areas where archaeological excavation might provide a better understanding of the survival of features shown on the plan and how they were built.Download the landscape survey

 The archaeologists also investigated the area around the grotto.
-They found that this was much more complex than it appears now, and closer in scale to the design shown in this area on the survey than the current layout suggests.
+They found that this was much more complex than it appears now, and closer in scale to the design shown in this area on the plan than the current layout suggests.